 Major Planning

-University General Education Requirements (Gen Eds)
+University General Education Requirements (Gen Eds) *Not applicable to first-year students entering UConn Fall 2025 on*

 These are the course requirements every undergraduate UConn student must fulfill to graduate.
 UConn’s gen eds are designed to expose you to diverse ideas and perspectives and give you the skills necessary to face the changes and challenges of our future.
 Some majors have specific gen ed requirements that must be taken, other majors allow more flexibility and free choice over what gen eds a student can take.